ourhiddenhistory/document-search/_posts/2019-04-28-luis-kutner-declassified-life-human-rights-icon.md

 Kutner made the media rounds, defending Tshombe's record:

-    ...Tshombe at all times has been a friend of human rights, and he has always made an attempt to preserve the integrity of all persons in preaching the human dignity which the United Nations and the Universal Declaration of Human Rights seems to provide for.[^57]
+> ...Tshombe at all times has been a friend of human rights, and he has always made an attempt to preserve the integrity of all persons in preaching the human dignity which the United Nations and the Universal Declaration of Human Rights seems to provide for.[^57]

 Tshombe's record was considerably less perfect than Kutner described.
 As noted before, Lumumba's torture and murder—along with those of his aides, Maurice Mpolo and Joseph Okito—was carried out in Tshombe's puppet state.[^58] To lead his army, Tshombe turned to French Colonel Roger Trinquier, a veteran of France's brutal Algerian counter-insurgency war and “a ruthless enthusiast of torture.”[^59] Tshombe's white mercenaries habitually shot their prisoners.[^60] Some of these mercenaries summed up their attitudes towards the Africans in a 1965 ABC television interview:[^61]

-    Moloney: Well, one last night told me that he had burned two villages because two of his men had been killed in an attack.
+> Moloney: Well, one last night told me that he had burned two villages because two of his men had been killed in an attack.
 How would you defend this? \

- \
-Major Hoare: Yes.
+> Major Hoare: Yes.
 Well, now it's a question of how we define atrocities....
-The burning of villages, this is punishment, and I'm entirely in favor, when it is required of punishing the rebels in this manner.... \
+The burning of villages, this is punishment, and I'm entirely in favor, when it is required of punishing the rebels in this manner....

- \
-ABC's Peters: Wally, how do you feel when you're out there fighting?
-How do you feel about killing anyone? \
+ > ABC's Peters: Wally, how do you feel when you're out there fighting?
+How do you feel about killing anyone?

- \
-Harper (a South African mercenary): The first time I felt a bit squeamish, but after that it was like, well I'd done a lot of cattle farming you know, and killing a lot of beasts, it's just like, you know, cattle farming, and just seeing dead beasts all over the place.
+ > Harper (a South African mercenary): The first time I felt a bit squeamish, but after that it was like, well I'd done a lot of cattle farming you know, and killing a lot of beasts, it's just like, you know, cattle farming, and just seeing dead beasts all over the place.
 It didn't worry me at all."

 Maybe it was Kutner's involvement with Tshombe that warmed him to hired killers.
-Professor Kyle Burke, author of _Revolutionaries for the Right_, found some 1976 correspondence showing that Kutner planned to form a nonprofit with far-right mercenary and _Soldier of Fortune _magazine founder Robert K. Brown.
-The so-called "World Veterans for Human Rights" mission would be to "take the sting out of the connotation of 'mercenaries’."[^62]
+Professor Kyle Burke, author of _Revolutionaries for the Right_, found some 1976 correspondence showing that Kutner planned to form a nonprofit with far-right mercenary and _Soldier of Fortune_ magazine founder Robert K. Brown.
+The so-called "World Veterans for Human Rights" mission would be to "take the sting out of the connotation of 'mercenaries'."[^62]

 While Kutner was playing the human rights lawyer in public, he became involved in a bizarre plot, in private, to spring Tshombe from prison.
 The plot would come to light because it ultimately lead to the murder of a wealthy California socialite.